 Chulumani Road (also known as South Yungas Road) is a dangerous mountain road that connects La Paz to Chulumani, in the Sud Yungas region in Bolivia.
 The road, with a length of 64 kilometres (40 mi) is considered to be so dangerous as theNorth Yungas Road.

 Camino al Sol de la Mañana is a dirt track climbing up to Quetena chico, a small town located in Sur Lípez Province.
 Situated in the far southwestern region of Bolivia, Quetena chico is located at an elevation of 4.191m (13,750ft) above the sea level.

 The Sairécabur Receiver Lab Telescope lies at an elevation of 5.525m (18,127ft) above the sea level and is located approximately 38 km (24 mi) northeast of San Pedro de Atacama, and directly south of the Putana Volcano, on the border between Bolivia and Chile, on the Cerro Sairécabur.
-The surface of the road is gravel and sand and you can get there by 4x4.
+The road is unpaved and you can get there by 4x4.
 It's one of the highest mountain roads of the country.

 Colquechaca is a small town in Bolivia, at an elevation of 4.167m (13,671ft) above the sea level.
 It’s one of the highest elevation human habitation in the world.

 Paso Chungara-Tambo Quemado is a high mountain pass through the Cordillera Occidental of the Andes along the border between Chile and Bolivia, at an elevation of 4.687m (15,377ft) above the sea level.